Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas lights and decorations| ©Dan Gold

-The number of tourists in Milan during the Christmas season is in the intermediate range, that is to say, the traffic of people in the streets is moderate.
+The number of tourists in Milan during the Christmas season is in the intermediate range, i.e. the number of people in the streets is moderate.
 This is due to the winter weather characteristic of the month of December.

 However, lovers of icy landscapes see in Milan a mandatory tourist destination to appreciate the beauty of its natural landscapes under a blanket of snow.
 Likewise, this time of year is perfect for walking quietly through the streets and queuing to enter the city's attractions without crowds.